vi/random-distributions-cli/README.md

 Options:
-  -p, --precision   number of digits after decimal to print -C, --cumulative  add value of each sample to buffer -S, --seed        use specified seed instead for PRNG -b, --binary-format
+  -p, --precision   number of digits after decimal to print -C, --cumulative  add value of each sample to accumulator, outputting a random walk instead of individual samples -S, --seed        use specified seed instead for PRNG -b, --binary-format
                     output as binary numbers of specified format instead of